Skip to content

 What to do in La Rochelle

-La Rochelle has a commercial port, Le Vieux Port, and a large marina for yachts and pleasure boats, Les Minimes.
-Both harbors are easily accessible and offer full service and maintenance facilities.
-La Rochelle is a very attractive city all year round, although it becomes quite busy during the summer months, attracting tourists from all over France and Europe.
+La Rochelle has a commercial port, le Vieux Port, and a large marina for yachts and pleasure boats, Les Minimes.
+Both ports are easy to access and offer full services and maintenance facilities.
+La Rochelle is a very attractive town all year round, although it becomes quite busy during the summer, attracting tourists from all over France and Europe.

 Royan / Port Medoc